-You will need: three people - a Jumper, a Timer and a Recorder - stopwatch, pencil, paper, data table.
+You will need: three people (a Jumper, a Timer and a Recorder), a stopwatch, a pencil, some paper, a data table.

 SECONDS # OF JUMPS

-0 0 9-0 = 9 JUMPS IN 10 SEC.
-OR 9/10
+0 0 9 - 0 = 9 JUMPS IN 10 SEC.
+OR 9/10 17 - 9 = 8 JUMPS IN 10 SEC.
+OR 8/10

 10 9

-20 1 7 17-9 = 8 JUMPS IN 10 SEC.
-OR 8/10
+20 17

-- 1. Prepare a data table for recording jumping jacks, like the sample shown here.
-You will have a total time of 2 minutes (120 seconds) in 10-second intervals. - 2.
-Do you think the jumper will get faster, slower, or pretty much stay the same over 120 seconds of continuous jumping?
-Record your prediction in the table. - 3.
-So, here goes!
+1. Prepare a data table for recording jumping jacks, like the sample shown here.
+You will have a total time of 2 minutes (120 seconds) in 10-second intervals.

+2. Do you think the jumper will get faster or slower, or pretty much the same over 120 seconds of continuous jumping?
+Record your prediction in the table.

+3. So, here goes!
 The Timer says "go" and, once the Jumper begins, starts the stopwatch.
 The Jumper starts doing jumping jacks.
 The Recorder counts how many jumping jacks the Jumper does.
-Every 10 seconds, the Timer says "record," and the Recorder writes down the number of jumping jacks in the table.
-Continue this process for the full 120 seconds (2 minutes), recording the number of jumps that have occurred at each 10-second mark.
+Every 10 seconds, the Timer says "record," and the Recorder writes down the number of jumps in the table.
+Continue this process for the full 120 seconds (2 minutes), recording the number of jumps that have occurred at each10-second mark.

-- 4. How did the jumping jack rate (# of jumping jacks per second) change as time passed?
+4. How did the jumping jacks rate (number of jumps per second) change as time passed?
 What's the range (you need to define range; many will not have a clue what it is, believe it or not) of numbers?
-Was your prediction correct? - 5.
-What does this pattern tell you about how a bike-riding speed might change over time? - 6.
-What is the Jumper's average jumping jack rate over 2 minutes?
+Was your prediction correct?

+5. What does this pattern tell you about how a bike-riding speed might change over time?

+6. What is the Jumper's average jumps rate over 2 minutes?

 Math involves figuring out how things that you can count or measure change over time.
-By taking a number of samples of data, you can figure out how the number of jumping jacks changes over time.
+By taking a number of samples of data, you can figure out how the number of jumps changes over time.